JuliaLang/julia/doc/src/manual/strings.md

 The former is a single character value of type `Char`, while the latter is a string value that happens to contain only a single character.
 In Julia these are very different things.

+Range indexing makes a copy of the selected part of the original string.
-It is possible to create a view into a string using the type `SubString`, for example:
+Alternatively, it is possible to create a view into a string using the type `SubString`, for example:

 ```jldoctest
 julia> str = "long string"